Reading Time: 3 minutes

-Signs of Norco Addiction
+What are the Signs of Norco Addiction?

 Often people who abuse prescription drugs will exhibit drug-seeking behavior.
 Users will prioritize getting the drug above all else, and will often partake in risky situations if there is a chance of getting their fix (e.g., stealing, faking prescriptions).
 They may try to visit different doctors to “shop” a prescription.

 If you suspect someone is addicted to Norco, look for the following signs:

 - Financial issues